julien777z/julien777z/README.md

 # Welcome to my GitHub Profile

 ## Bio
 I'm a Software Engineer primarily using Python.
-I have experience creating scalable applications with Kubernetes.
-I can also code in other languages such as Java, C, and Lua.
+I use industry-leading tools such as Docker, Kubernetes, and Redis to create scalable applications.
+I can also code in other languages such as Java, C, and Lua, and I am happy to learn more.

-## Personal Projects
-By far my biggest ongoing project is [Bloxlink](https://blox.link) - a project I've been creating, maintaining, and marketing since 2017.

-I have a few miscellaneous projects on my profile such as [aiotrello](https://github.com/xomien/aiotrello).
+I'm also the owner and Lead Developer of [Bloxlink](https://blox.link) - the largest Roblox Discord Bot (300k+ servers) that oversees millions of users (16M+).

 ## Open Source Contributions
 I've contributed towards many open source libraries such as [aiodocker](https://github.com/aio-libs/aiodocker) and [Discordia](https://github.com/SinisterRectus/Discordia) with pull requests and issues.